Chase-san/libspec/README.md

 Building
 -------

-To build the spec.exe, the testing exe, use

-`make`

-To build libspec_d.a, use

-`make lib`

-To build libspec.a, use

-`make rlib`

-To build with GCC rather then CLANG, define GCC on the make line.

-`make GCC=1`
+To build the library, you can simply type `make` and both the static and dynamic libraries will be generated in the lib directory.

 Build Dependencies
 -------